BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 pip3 install wiringpi
 ```

+#### WiringPi vs RPi.GPIO

+WiringPi is a C library while RPi.GPIO is native a Python module.
+Bindings have been provided for other languages like Python and Java.
+WiringPi has the advantage that it comes with a command line utility called `gpio` which can be run by a non-root user.
+This utility makes it possible to control GPIO pins from the command line.
+Read about it here: [http://wiringpi.com/the-gpio-utility/](http://wiringpi.com/the-gpio-utility/).

+WiringPi doesn't need to be run as root, but programs built with the RPi.GPIO module do need to be run as root.

+WiringPi also has a lot more features available such as SPI, I2C, Gert board support, ...

 ### Example program

 A small example program that turns the LED on and back off after 1 second is shown below: